EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 # the ggplot2 flipbook

 After the September 24th rush of productivity, things slowed down a bit.
 Mostly, I was writing *the ggplot flipbook*.
 Also, we decided bookdown was not the best platform for the decision-by-decision reveals for ggplot2.
 Xaringan, the slide show tool, was already perfect suited to this, so I went back to that.
 The code that had been originally used to produce the #MakeoverMonday plots was adjusted to a set of "Slowggplot2" rules that I had made, the tried to deliver feedback in the plot for each new code reveal.
-It was a very bird-by-bird  Also, there was cleaning up to do in terms of naming arguments --- which I thought would help in communicating.
+Also, there was cleaning up to do in terms of naming arguments --- which I thought would help in communicating.
 And I wanted to write up a bit of explanation about each plot too to introduce them.
-It was manageable, but took some time.
+It was manageable, but took some time --- it was a ["bird-by-bird"](https://www.goodreads.com/book/show/12543.Bird_by_Bird) style project.

+The last thing to figure out was how to disseminate.
+Right as I was finishing up the flipbook, Roger Peng tweeted out a tutorial by Brian Caffo.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/bcaffo?ref_src=twsrc%5Etfw">@bcaffo</a> has returned to YouTube! <a href="https://t.co/xnGOgVABzm">https://t.co/xnGOgVABzm</a></p>&mdash; Roger D. Peng (@rdpeng) <a href="https://twitter.com/rdpeng/status/1093315073139974144?ref_src=twsrc%5Etfw">February 7, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Perfect timing.
+I followed the tutorial, pushing the flipbook to github, turned on git hub pages,  asked Emi and Garrick for feedback, figured out how to screen capture the flipbook, and proudly tweeted:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">my <a href="https://twitter.com/hashtag/ggplot2?src=hash&amp;ref_src=twsrc%5Etfw">#ggplot2</a> flipbook project is online! 😎🤓🤓 Incrementally walks through plotting code (<a href="https://twitter.com/hashtag/MakeoverMonday?src=hash&amp;ref_src=twsrc%5Etfw">#MakeoverMonday</a>, soon <a href="https://twitter.com/hashtag/TidyTuesday?src=hash&amp;ref_src=twsrc%5Etfw">#TidyTuesday</a> plots).
 Using <a href="https://twitter.com/hashtag/xaringan?src=hash&amp;ref_src=twsrc%5Etfw">#xaringan</a> with reveal function; thanks, <a href="https://twitter.com/statsgen?ref_src=twsrc%5Etfw">@statsgen</a> <a href="https://twitter.com/grrrck?ref_src=twsrc%5Etfw">@grrrck</a>. <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a>. <a href="https://t.co/bBBzv0iZLw">https://t.co/bBBzv0iZLw</a> <a href="https://t.co/tFtD78IOHZ">pic.twitter.com/tFtD78IOHZ</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/1095102690936291328?ref_src=twsrc%5Etfw">February 11, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # the rest is history:  {flipbookr}

 The rest of the story is just details (and I'm tired of writing).
 The response to the ggplot flipbook was really fantastic and demonstrated a hunger for tools like flipbooks.
 There were a ton of obvious features to be added out of the gate (extending the flipbooks to data manipulation, and allowing code to span multiple lines), and features that I added as I felt that I "needed" them in teaching (like non-sequential reveals and multiple realizations of the exact same code) and user requests (reveal only the output).
 And it was clear that eventually the tools would need to be packaged up.  {flipbookr} was born.